 There are four basic assumptions of US GAAP.
 They are:

-- Accounting Entity: Owner is separate from his business and other businesses.
-Also, the maintenance of the books of that of the owner’s and the business is also separate.
+- Accounting Entity: The owner is separate from his business and other businesses.
+Also, the maintenance of the books of the owner’s and the business is also separate.

 - Going Concern: The presumption is that the business will run for an indefinite period with no intention of dissolution.

-- Monetary Unit: There has to be a stable monetary unit (for example ‘$’ in the US) for the recordation of any transactions.
+- Monetary Unit: There has to be a stable monetary unit (for example, ‘$’ in the US) to record any transactions.
 One can record only those transactions which carry a monetary value and can be stated in terms of a currency.

-- Time Period: There has to be a standardized time period of reporting the financial statements which is usually monthly, quarterly or annually.
+- Time Period: There has to be a standardized time period for reporting the financial statements, which is usually monthly, quarterly, or annually.

 Importance of GAAP

 Since everyone commonly accepts and follows the GAAP, its importance is increasing day by day.
-It becomes easier to report the financial standards as there is a transparency by following GAAP.
+It becomes easier to report the financial standards as there is transparency by following GAAP.
 The GAAP principles are a benchmark.
-These principles help the investors, creditors in making important analysis, making long-term decisions etc. To not only to the top level management but also to the readers and the common people, Gaap is quite useful.
+These principles help the investors and creditors in making important analyses, making long-term decisions, etc. Gaap is quite useful not only to the top-level management but also to the readers and the common people.
 It helps them in understanding and interpreting the financial statements, hence making accurate judgments.

 Alternatives to GAAP

 Basically, the usage of the term GAAP is of the US.
 But what about the other countries?
-Well, there is another alternative ‘IFRS’ (International Financial Reporting Standards) used in most countries.
+Well, there is another alternative, ‘IFRS’ (International Financial Reporting Standards), used in most countries.
 IASB (International Accounting Standard Board) regulates the same.
-While these two systems have different rules, standards, and principles.
-GAAP and IFRS have been trying to merge these two systems.1,2
+At the same time, these two systems have different rules, standards, and principles.
+GAAP and IFRS have been trying to merge these two systems.